-A fully automatic Horizontal Mobile Measuring System (HMMS) for atmospheric quantities has been developed.
-The HMMS is based on the drive mechanism of a garden railway system and can be installed at any location and with any measuring track.
-In addition to meteorological quantities (temperature, humidity and short/long-wave

-- In addition to meteorological quantities (temperature, numidity and short/long-wave down/upwelling radiation), HMMS also measures trace gas concentrations (carbon dioxide and ozone).
-While sufficient spatial resolution is a problem even for measurements on distributed towers, this could be easily achieved with the HMMS, which has been specifically developed to obtain higher information density about horizontal gra- - dients in a heterogeneous forest ecosystem.
+Abstract.
+A fully automatic horizontal mobile measuring system (HMMS) for atmospheric quantities has been developed.
+The HMMS is based on the drive mechanism of a garden railway system and can be installed at any location and along any measuring track.
+In addition to meteorological quantities (temperature, humidity and short-/longwave down/upwelling radiation), HMMS also measures trace gas concentrations (carbon dioxide and ozone).
+While sufficient spatial resolution is a problem even for measurements on distributed towers, this could be easily achieved with the HMMS, which has been specifically developed to obtain higher information density about horizontal gradients in a heterogeneous forest ecosystem.
 There, horizontal gradients of meteorological quantities and trace gases could be immense, particularly at the transition from a dense forest to an open clearing, with large impact on meteorological parameters and exchange processes.
-Consequently, HMMS was firstly applied during EGER IOP3 project (ExchanGE processes in mountainous Regions - Intense Observation Period 3) - 15 in the Fichtelgebirge Mountains (SE Germany) during summer 2011.
+Consequently, HMMS was firstly applied during the EGER IOP3 project (ExchanGE processes in mountainous Regions - Intense Observation Period 3) in the Fichtelgebirge Mountains (SE Germany) during summer 2011.
 At a constant 1 m above ground, the measuring track of the HMMS consisted of a straight line perpendicular to the forest edge, starting in the dense spruce forest and leading 75 m into an open clearing.
-Tags with bar codes, mounted every meter on the wooden substructure, allowed (a) keeping the speed of the HMMS constant (approx. 0.5 m s-1) and (b) oper- - ation of the HMMS in a continuous back and forth running mode.
+Tags with bar codes, mounted every metre on the wooden substructure, allowed (a) keeping the speed of the HMMS constant (approx. $0.5 \,\mathrm{m\,s^{-1}}$) and (b) operation of the HMMS in a continuous back and forth running mode.
 During EGER IOP3, HMMS was operational for almost 250 h.
-Results show that - due to considerably long response times (between 4 s and 20 s) of commercial temperature, humidity and the radiation sensors - true spatial variations of the meteorological quantities could not be adequately captured (mainly at the forest edge).
-Corresponding dynamical (spatial) er- - 25 rors of the measurement values were corrected on the basis of well defined individual response times of the sensors and application of a linear correction algorithm.
+Results show that - due to considerably long response times (between 4 and 20 s)

+of commercial temperature, humidity and the radiation sensors - true spatial variations of the meteorological quantities could not be adequately captured (mainly at the forest edge).
+Corresponding dynamical (spatial) errors of the measurement values were corrected on the basis of well-defined individual response times of the sensors and application of a linear correction algorithm.
 Due to the very short response times (≤ 1 s) of the applied commercial CO2 and O3 analysers, dynamical errors for the trace gas data were negligible and no corrections were done.